kevin-allen/DeepStreamTutorials/README.md

 * Use openCV to get largest blob in tensors.
 * Save detected blob position in a tracking file.
-* Use data from 2 cameras.
+* Use data from 2 videos.
-* Save tile video when using more than one camera.

 ## Start the docker container